eliaskosunen/scnlib/README.md

 ## Compiler support

-Every commit is tested with
+Every commit in master is tested with
- * gcc 5.5 and newer (until v11)
+ * gcc 7 and newer (until v13)
- * clang 6.0 and newer (until v13)
+ * clang 6.0 and newer (until v17)
  * Visual Studio 2019 and 2022
- * clang 12 and gcc 11 on macOS Catalina

 with very extreme warning flags (see cmake/flags.cmake) and with multiple build configurations for each compiler.

+The following environments are also tested:
+ * 32-bit and 64-bit builds on Windoes
+ * AppleClang on macOS 11 (Bit Sur) and 12 (Monterey)
+ * clang-cl with VS 2019 and 2022
+ * MinGW
+ * GCC on armv6, armv7, aarch64, riscv64, s390x, and ppc64le
+ * Visual Studio 2022, cross compiling to arm64

 Other compilers and compiler versions may work, but it is not guaranteed.
 If your compiler does not work, it may be a bug in the library.